New ETFs On The Block: Powershares Global Short Term High Yield Bond Portfolio (PGHY)

 The domestic TTI broke through its long-term trend line generating a Sell for this area effective 8/9/2011.
 Over the recent past, we’ve seen the TTI hovering slightly below and above this dividing line between bullish and bearish territory.
 The clear break to the upside occurred on 10/24/11 and, effective 10/25/11, a new Buy signal for domestic equities went into effect.

-As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +4.99% as part of the post election rebound.
+As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +0.76% but is now close to signaling a “Sell.”

 Read More